ee-minikube/hello/README.md

 minikube dashboard

-which launches http://127.0.0.1:65041/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/#/overview?namespace=default in a browser leave the terminal opened and open another one for use later.
+which launches something like  http://127.0.0.1:65041/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/#/overview?namespace=default in a browser leave the terminal opened and open another one for use later.

 From the browser window that was opened click on the + in the top right.

 This will open a new resource window  - choose the create from form tab App Name helloworld